phillipsdata/blesta_sdk/README.md

-# Blesta API SDK #
+# Blesta SDK #

-This development kit includes an API processor to make interfacing with the Blesta API super simple.
+This development kit includes the following:

+* An API processor to make interfacing with the Blesta API super simple
+* Sample Merchant and Non-merchant Gateway implementations

 ## Requirements ##

 * PHP 5.2.0 or greater
 * Blesta 3.0.0 or greater

-### Using the API ###
+## Using the API ##

+Documentation on the API can be found in the [API](http://docs.blesta.com/display/dev/API) section of the [Developer Manual](http://docs.blesta.com/display/dev/)

 ```php
 <?php